rancher/rke2/docs/install/ha.md

 Here is an example of what the RKE2 config file (at `/etc/rancher/rke2/config.yaml`) would look like if you are following this guide.

 **Note** The RKE2 config file needs to be created manually.
-You can do that by running `touch /etc/rancher/rke2/config.yaml` as a priviledged user.
+You can do that by running `touch /etc/rancher/rke2/config.yaml` as a privileged user.

 ```yaml
 token: my-shared-secret